pbloem/gestalt.ink/quadratics.md

 the first term contains the product of both inputs, and the second and third term contain one of the inputs twice.

-Quadratics are oif particular interest in linear algebra, because they can be modeled by a matrix.
+Quadratics are of particular interest in linear algebra, because they can be modeled by a matrix.
 We already know how a linear function of multiple variables can be modeled by a matrix $\bc{\A}$.
 We combine the inputs into a vector $\x$ and compute $\bc{\A}\x$ giving us a vector of all the output variables.

 In the case of a quadratic function, we create $\x$ in the same way, and we require $\bc{\A}$ to be a square matrix.
 We then compute the value